Middle Grades Education (Grades 4-8) M.Ed. (Online)

 |Readings and Research in the Content Areas|

-Complete one advanced pedagogy course in one's concentration area
+Plus the advanced pedagogy course in one's area of certification:

 |Early Adolescent Literature|

 |Trends in Middle and Secondary Science|

 |Enhancing Student Performance|

 |MED Seminar in Middle Grades and Secondary Education 1|